joduplessis/keg/README.md

 ## Terminology
 It's helpful to think in these terms:
-- Keg: overall app, topic stream
+- Keg: overall queue ID
-- Tap: outlet of messages received, identified by a name ID
+- Tap: outlet of messages received, identified by an ID
-- Spike: middleware for a received message
+- Spike: middleware for processing a received message
 - Refill: add a message to topic
 - pour(): something like next() (move through the queue)